Have you watched Netflix’s hit series “Stranger Things”? If not, what are you waiting for? Do it. Do it now. I’ll wait……..

 5. Lights Aren’t Powered by Monsters or Other Lifeforms.

 Ok, this one isn’t really Energy Department related but it does deal with electricity, which is one of the agency’s major focus areas.
 A few episodes in, Joyce realizes the monsters who have taken her son cause the lights in her home to flick on and off.
 Later on, she communicates with her son by hanging Christmas lights inside her house and paints letters on the wall.
 Ouija board style, Joyce asks questions and Will lights up letters to spell the answers.
-Check out this fun GIF generator to see the effect in action and spell out your own secret message!
 This probably isn’t a shocker, but electric current actually powers Christmas lights, not monsters or other lifeforms.
 Christmas light bulbs illuminate when electricity travels through a closed circuit, passing over a filament, causing it to glow brightly.
 Learn more about how Christmas lights work.

 Listen up, Netflix et al. You are now on notice.
 If you dare include the U.S. Energy Department in anything you create, you better get your facts straight because they’re watching.
 They’re always watching.